-- permitted securities of the U.S. Government equal to 105% - Irrevocable Letters of Credit issued by FHLB at 102% of market value of the monies on deposit, excluding the amount insured by the FDIC per type of account.
+- --permitted securities of the U.S. Government-as collateral against such account balances equal to 105% - Irrevocable Letters of Credit issued by FHLB at 102% -of market value of the monies on deposit, excluding the amount insured by the FDIC per type of account.